The following Tax practice note Produced in partnership with Camilla Spielman provides comprehensive and up to date legal information covering:

 Most of the tax rules applicable to AIFs are contained in the Authorised Investment Funds (Tax) Regulations 2006, SI 2006/964 (AIF (Tax) Regs).
 In addition, some key rules are contained in the Corporation Tax Act 2010 (CTA 2010) and the Taxation of Chargeable Gains Act 1992 (TCGA 1992).

-The term ‘authorised investment funds’ (AIFs) is used in
+The term ‘authorised investment funds’ (AIFs) is used in the tax legislation to refer collectively to both

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.